What Is Asset Tracking? Benefits, Tools & Software Explained

 Share

-Asset tracking is a method for monitoring an organization’s physical assets — for example, machines, vehicles, tools and IT equipment — to increase their efficiency, extend their lifespan and minimize downtime and its associated costs.
-GPS, barcodes and RFID tags are some of the asset tracking devices used to monitor asset locations, usage and maintenance needs in real time.
-For example, a fleet management company may use GPS asset tracking to create more efficient routes that can help them get to customers more quickly.
+Asset tracking involves monitoring physical assets to improve efficiency, reduce downtime and extend asset life.
+Most asset tracking systems use GPS, barcodes and RFID to monitor location, usage and maintenance in real time.
+For example, a fleet management company may use GPS asset tracking to create more efficient routes.

-Of course, knowing where your assets are and how they’re functioning is the foundation of any asset maintenance management program.
+Of course, you can’t manage maintenance well if you don’t know where assets are or how they’re performing.
 Asset tracking can improve operational efficiency by helping companies make better use of an asset.
 Read on to learn the key benefits of asset tracking as well as the various ways to track assets.

 Asset vs. Inventory